-There are currently just under 1,300 students at the school from a variety nationalities - some 80+ - with the largest number of students being from Arab nations.
-The 98 teachers that support these students are majority UK passport holders, although they do come from a very diverse range of 60 countries, and the teacher to student ratio is at an acceptable 1:13.
-A further 36 teaching assistants work with the teachers to support younger student groups and to provide additional assistance to some of the 9% of students of determination with additional learning needs.
+The 106 teachers that support these students are majority UK or Irish passport holders, although they do come from a very diverse range of 60 countries, and the teacher to student ratio is at 1:13.
+A further 38 teaching assistants work with the teachers to support younger student groups and to provide additional assistance to some of the 117 students of determination with additional learning needs.

 As noted in our introduction, GIS is one of a still relatively small number of schools to offer the full IB continuum.
 Others include sister schools, Jumeira Baccalaureate School and Uptown School in Dubai - both rated Very Good by the KHDA - together with Raha International School in Abu Dhabi, rated Outstanding.
-In addition, Dubai International Academy, Dubai International Academy Al Barsha and Raffles World Academy (all members of the Innoventures Group) follow the IB curriculum, as do GEMS World Academy and GEMS International School Al Khail and North London Collegiate School.
+In addition, Dubai International Academy, Dubai International Academy Al Barsha and Raffles World Academy (all members of the Innoventures Group) follow the IB curriculum, as do GEMS World Academy, GEMS International School Al Khail and North London Collegiate School.

 The 'continuum' is used to describe the structure of three combined programmes, which can be implemented from prekindergarten through grade 12.
 More specifically, a continuum school will offer the IB Primary Years Programme (ages 3 through 12), IB Middle Years Programme (ages 11 through 16) and the IB Diploma Programme (ages 16 through 19).
 GIS is IB through and through.

-Find out more about the IB curriculum by reading our Guides.
+Find out more about the IB curriculum .

 What makes the IB curriculum so progressive is its focus on cross curricular links, rather than the traditional subject silo approach, together with the IB Learner Profile which very much aims for students to be Inquirers and independent learners - absolutely necessary in a world that is developing so quickly and where the ability to master new skills is key to success.

-Something WhichSchoolAdvisor.com particularly likes is that Greenfield International School also offers the IB Career-related programme.
+Something WhichSchoolAdvisor.com particularly likes is that Greenfield International School offers the IB Career-related programme.